youzaka/ariblib/README.md

-from ariblib import TransportStreamFile from ariblib.constant import SERVICE_TYPES from ariblib.descriptors import ServiceDescriptor from ariblib.tables import ServiceDescriptionTable
+from ariblib import TransportStreamFile from ariblib.constant import SERVICE_TYPES from ariblib.descriptors import ServiceDescriptor from ariblib.sections import ServiceDescriptionSection

 with TransportStreamFile(sys.argv[1]) as ts:
-    for sdt in ts.tables(ServiceDescriptionTable):
+    for sdt in ts.sections(ServiceDescriptionSection):
         for service in sdt.services:
             for sd in service.descriptors[ServiceDescriptor]:
                 print(service.service_id, SERVICE_TYPE[sd.service_type],